-Classic Pimm’s Cup – a must have British summer cocktail.
+Classic Pimm’s Cup – a must have, British-summer cocktail.
 Sweet, spicy, and incredibly refreshing!
+Load up your cup with fresh fruit, lemonade and a shot of Pimm’s and enjoy.

 Rainy weather be damned.
 It’s time for a Pimm’s cup!